stevenyang523/jinyuanAI/README.md

 ### 📌 Notes

-- This is an internal research-workflow tool intended to run against the company's OA system and intranet.
+- This project is intended solely for the internal investment research activities of securities firms.
-- Author: Wang Xinyang.

 <div align="right"><a href="#top">⬆️ Back to top</a></div>